Your Back Pain Recovery Plan – For Flexion-Dominant Pain

 Remember: Back pain is usually caused by joints, muscles, or posture, and will often improve with simple care.

-• Fever, feeling unwell, or unexplained weight loss
+• Fever, night sweats, feeling generally unwell, or unexplained weight loss

-• Pain that began after major trauma (e.g. car accident or fall)
+• Pain that began after serious trauma (e.g. car accident or fall)

-• A history of cancer, injecting drugs, or long-term steroid use
+• A history of cancer, injecting drug use, or long-term steroid medication

-• Numbness or tingling around your genitals or anus
+• Numbness or altered sensation around the genitals, buttocks, or anus

 If you're unsure whether it's safe to proceed, check with your GP before continuing.